 Cash flows in foreign exchange currencies are converted using the average exchange rate.
 Exchange rate differences on the net cash position are separately presented in the statement of cash flows.
 Payments in connection with interest and income tax are included in the cash flow from operation activities.
-Cash flows in connection with PPP receivables are included in the cash flow from operating activities.
 Paid dividend is included in cash flow from financing activities.